Over 4.2 billion people have gambled at some point in their lives.

 You will also have to fill out a special tax form when filing if you itemize.
 This will involve a Form 1040 and a Schedule A where you total expenses.

-Tips for Deducting Gambling Income and Losses
+Tips for Deducting Gambling Losses

 Now you know everything there is to know about tax deductions.
 What comes next?